telefonicaid/iotagent-node-lib/doc/devel/development.md

 request/seconds that can be manage by the server.
 It's important to remark that the nature of this functionality in included in the IoT Agent Node Lib but it is not mandatory that you activate this functionality.
 In this example, we will see how to use this functionality to deploy an IoT Agent in multi-thread environment.

-**WARNING:** it has been observed in Orion-IOTA integration tests some fails in bidirectional plugin usage scenarios in multi-thread mode.
-The fail has not been confirmed yet (it could be a glitch of the testing environment).
-However, take this into account if you use multi-thread in combination with bidirectional plugin.

 In order to activate the functionality, you have two options, configure the `config.js` file to add the following line: